Your Ultimate Guide to Sherwin-Williams SuperDeck Stains

 SuperDeck Stain Colors: Complete Color Guide

 One of the biggest reasons people choose SuperDeck is the wide color range.
-Here are the most popular colors by stain type — these are what communities and Sherwin-Williams stores recommend most often:
+Here are the most popular colors by stain type — these are what Sherwin-Williams stores and online communities recommend most often:

 Semi-Transparent Colors